rasjidw/sparrowrpc-python/README.md

 ## Status

-This is in heavy development and is currently ALPHA.
+### Sparrow RPC is in heavy development and is currently ALPHA.

 Most of the core features are done but expect breaking changes at this stage, and a lot of error handling is not yet in place.